JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 astraltree = readMultiTopology(astralfile)[102] # 102th tree = last tree here
 net0 = readTopology(joinpath(dirname(pathof(PhyloNetworks)), "..","examples","net0.out"))
 net1 = readTopology(joinpath(dirname(pathof(PhyloNetworks)), "..","examples","net1.out"))
+nothing # hide
 ```

 ## Robinson-Foulds distance for trees

 Do the 2 trees `astraltree` and `net0` have the same topology, unrooted?
-We can calculate their Robinson-Foulds distance:
+We can calculate the Robinson-Foulds distance between them,
+using a function that extends the Robinson-Foulds distance to general networks
+(more on this below).

 ```@repl dist_reroot
 hardwiredClusterDistance(astraltree, net0, false)